 It’s up to your agency to decide exactly what to include, but make sure to reflect the specific problems you’re aiming to solve and the factors that cause the greatest burden on your finances and resources.
 Agencies we’ve worked with often focus on:

 - Time savings.
 This is one of the most universal benefits of technology and should be included in most ROI cases.
-As our sample time savings table shows, you should not only demonstrate how much time you’ll save but also how that number translates to annual value for the agency.
+You should not only demonstrate how much time you’ll save but also how that number translates to annual value for the agency.
 (Our eBook has examples of time savings and other benefits shared by our Traverse customers in child welfare.)

 - Mileage.
 If technology helps reduce travel time (for example, minimizing the need to make multiple trips to the same residence to complete a referral for services), calculate value based on how many trips you’ll save and miles you would have had to reimburse.